webix-hub/docs/data/desktop/menu.md

 - **type** - object that contains setting for menu items, namely:
 	- **subsign** (boolean) - sets an arrow for an item containing a submenu;
     - **height** and **width** (number) of each item;
 - **openAction** (string) - alters the way of submenu opening - **"click"**.
-If set, you should first click a menu item to enable submenu opening and hiding on "onMouseOver" and "onMouseOut" events.
+If set, you should first click menu item to enable its opening and hiding on "onMouseOver" and "onMouseOut" events;
-To hide submenus, you need to click somewhere outside the menu;
 - **template** - (string, function) - rules of data presentation.
 See [Data templates](desktop/html_templates.md) article for details.
 - **data** (object) - inline data desires format.
 See [Loading data](desktop/data_loading.md) article for details.